lekhrajdinkar/css_html/NOTES-CSS/005_Position.md

 - navbar will lie on top of img  ( _note : both are fixed position with z-index as auto_ )
 ![img](https://github.com/lekhrajdinkar/css_html/blob/master/NOTES-CSS/assets/position/6.JPG)

+**Case 3**:
-- Make navbar as static, then img will come, because: `fixed` will always come over `static`.
+- Define navbar as static position in case2 eg, then img will come, _because: `fixed` will always come over `static`._

 set z-index in above cases to change above default behaviour as per need.

+Setting z-index to -1 to add image in bkgrnd:
 ```
 .background {
     position: fixed;  background: url("../images/plans-background.jpg");